arun-singh/FirewallExtension-Linux-Kernel-Module-/README.md

 # FirewallExtension-Linux-Kernel-Module-
-A kernel module that allows  programs on specified ports
+A kernel module that allows programs to operate on specified ports

-This was created for my operating systems module in my third year of study.
+This was created for an assignment for my operating systems module in my third year of study.

 The files include a userspace program firewallSetup.c and a kernel module firewallExtension.c (.ko when MakeFile executed).

+When the MakeFile is executed, firewallExtension.ko needs to be inserted using ```insmod```.

 firewallSetup.c
 ---------------